 So, how well do the SOUNDPEATS Truengine 3 SE earbuds compare to the competition?
 In most respects, they compare very well.
 To begin with, they have a secure, ergonomic fit.
 They won’t fall out easily, and they sit comfortably in your ears when they’ve been properly fitted.
 They’re also easy to transport.
 The case is compact and lightweight, and is also easy to use.
 And with an indicator light on the back, you’ll always know when you’re getting an active charge.

 The only real downside to these buds is the poor noise isolation.
+(Get the Comply Foam Tips to fix that qualm).
 This makes them ill-suited for use in an environment with a lot of background noise.
 On the other hand, for any other situation, you’re looking at a great pair of buds.
 The batteries are long-lasting, so you can keep on listening all day long.
 The sound quality is also top-tier, with plenty of separation between different frequencies.
 To tie things up, SOUNDPEATS has provided CVC 8.0 noise cancelling for excellent call quality.